tclehmann/cscs530/model_proposal/Lehmann - Model Proposal.md

 ### Goal
 *****

 Military culture is the set of shared norms among military members about how to fight a war.
 The goal of this model is to explain why some military cultures lead to better organizational performance than others.
-Specifically, I intend to model the effects that different recruitment methods (coercive vs. voluntary, class-based vs. non-class-based) and command structures (centralized vs. decentralized) have on the emergence of group-level beliefs about a state of nature.
+Specifically, I intend to model the effects that different recruitment methods (coercive vs. voluntary, class-based vs. non-class-based) and command structures (centralized vs. decentralized) have on the emergence of group-level beliefs about a state of nature, and show how variations in recruitment and command can lead to either more or less accurate group norms.

 &nbsp;
 ### Justification
 ****

 Complex systems are relevant for explaining military culture because cultural processes are inherently tied to interdependent social relationships, feedback loops, and adaptive processes.
 Therefore, agent-based models (ABMs) can be useful in specifying the micro-level interaction rules and structures that operate to develop an emergent organizational culture.
 In particular, militaries are large-scale, oftentimes distributed systems comprised of heterogeneous individuals that operate within a particular interaction structure, usually hierarchical.
 The interactions between individuals, and between individuals and their environment, can lead to macro-level emergent cultural properties that are not predicted by the individual-level interactions.
 By modeling the dynamics of military culture with an ABM, I therefore hope to evaluate the effects that different interaction structures, decision-rules, and distributions of agents have on the cultural consensus that emerges from the system of interactions.

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****

-_Short overview of the key processes and/or relationships you are interested in using your model to explore.
-Will likely be something regarding emergent behavior that arises from individual interactions_
+The main micro/macro processes I am interested in exploring are 1) how micro-level competition and coordination either encourage or discourage macro-level collaborative behavior, and 2) subsequently, how different levels of trust at the micro level lead to the emergence of a macro-level shared consensus that is either a better or worse representation of the true state of nature.

+To explore the micro-level processes, I will model individual agents that interact through a three-stage processes consisting of 1) bargaining, 2) coordination, and 3) exchange of beliefs and updating based on trust levels.
+The emergent macro-level dynamics of interest will consist of the extent to which information is both successfully exchanged throughout the organization and the extent to which the organization reaches full and correct consensus about the state of nature.

 &nbsp;